mainmatter/playbook/development-process/README.md

 As with issues, all discussions around a particular pull request should happen on the pull request's page.
-If discussions happen in person or via online chat, a summary should be posted to the pull request so all information and context is accessible to everyone interested at any time.
+If discussions happen in person or via online chat, a summary should be posted to the pull request so all information and context is accessible to everyone interested at any time in one place.

 It is perfectly fine to create pull requests early on while implementation is still ongoing and they are not yet ready to be reviewed or merged.
 Doing so is a